How to Do Payroll Yourself

 5. File and deposit taxes

 Payroll software is a great middle-ground option for doing your own payroll.
-Online payroll software is relatively inexpensive.
+Online payroll software is relatively inexpensive and can greatly reduce payroll costs if you outsource to a professional employer organization (PEO).
 Not to mention, the software does all the calculations for you, so you don’t have to worry about mathematical errors.

 With payroll software, you remain in control while processing payroll.
 You get to be in charge, and you know exactly when payroll is done.